-Sport England evaluates its investment programmes to gather learning which improves outcomes for existing and future projects.
+We evaluate our investment programmes to gather learning that improves outcomes for existing and future projects.
 Evaluation reports demonstrate and explain impact and return on investment, increase our insight and support advocacy for further investment in sport.

 The tools listed are designed to interrogate the complex datasets we produce, and help make sense of the sport and active recreation landscape at both a national and local level.

 Working with research agency 2CV, we've produced a guide for organisations who are considering doing research.